millskyle/AuroraSim/README.md

 ##src
   The C++ code for the simulation.

 This project was the final project for the Graduate course Advanced Topics in Computational Science at the University of Ontario Institute of Technology.
-The course was offered in Fall 2015.
+The course was offered in Fall 2015 and taught by Dr. Hendrick de Haan.